xrutayisire/react-js-cron/README.md

 - Supports two-way sync binding with input
 - Supports locale customization
 - Supports multiple selection by double-clicking on an option
-- And many more (disabled, read-only, leading zero for number...)
+- And many more (disabled, read-only, 12-hour clock...)

 ## Installation